 Think about how much our lives have changed.
 We have smart TVs, high-powered kitchen gadgets, home offices, and maybe even an electric vehicle charger.
 Homes built decades ago simply weren’t designed for this level of electrical demand.
 Many older homes have 100-amp panels, but a modern household often requires a 200-amp panel to handle everything safely without overloading the system.
 An older panel is built with outdated technology that may lack the safety features we now consider standard.
 Continuing to use one is like driving a car without seatbelts or airbags—it might work for a while, but you’re missing critical protections that keep you safe when you need them most.

-Not Enough Power for Modern Life
+Not Enough Power for a Modern Home

 Do you find yourself constantly heading to the basement to flip a tripped breaker?
 This is one of the clearest signs your panel is overloaded.
 Breakers are designed to trip as a safety measure to prevent overheating and fire.
 If they’re tripping regularly, it’s not a sign that the breaker is faulty; it’s a warning that your panel can’t handle your home’s electrical load.
 This constant strain is a serious fire hazard.
 It’s your electrical system’s way of waving a red flag, telling you it needs immediate attention from a professional for electrician repairs.
 Ignoring it is like hitting snooze on a fire alarm—eventually, the problem will demand your attention.